rafeabd/Path-ORAM/README.md

 ## Overview

-This project implements a Path ORAM (Oblivious RAM) system, providing secure data access with hidden access patterns.
-It features a complete client-server architecture with encryption support and is designed to be extended to rORAM.
+This project implements a Path ORAM (Oblivious RAM) system with an extension to rORAM, providing secure data access with hidden access patterns.
+It features a complete client-server architecture with encryption support, and in addition to this, builds on this implementing rORAM.

 ## Features